sergiobuj/sergiobuj/README.md

 - ⚡ Fun fact: ...

 - 🔭 I’m currently **on a break.**

+- 📖 Tech Reading: "Building Secure and Reliable Systems: Best Practices for Designing, Implementing, and Maintaining Systems".
 -->

-- 🌱 I’m currently preparing for the **eWPT Certification.**
-- 📖 Tech Reading: "Building Secure and Reliable Systems: Best Practices for Designing, Implementing, and Maintaining Systems".
+- 🌱 Learning about InfoSec.
+Enjoying TryHackMe.
 - 📫 How to reach me: [in/boterosergio](https://www.linkedin.com/in/boterosergio)
 - ⚡ Fun fact: 🤫 The cat is the real code reviewer 🤫